We may receive a commission on purchases made from links.

 Rosemary Clooney hated one of her hit songs

 The song that jolted Rosemary Clooney to fame in 1951, "Come On-a My House," was not one of her favorites.
 The song was written by Armenian-American author William Saroyan and was offered to Clooney — and she was required to do an accent for the vocals.
-According to The Washington Post, Clooney hated the song — she thought it was silly and cloying and loathed the idea of putting on a fake accent.
+According to The Washington Post, Clooney hated the song — she thought it was silly and cloying and loathed the idea of using a different accent.
 In her memoirs, Clooney would write about how she despised "Come On-a My House."

 "I think it was a musically snobbish time in my life.
 I really hated that song.
 I hated the whole idea, and my first impression was, what a cheap way to get people's attention."